SEI-SEA-1-25/Virtual-Environment-and-Flask-Setup/README.md

   * `pip install flask` `pip install python-dotenv`
 * touch the main entrypoint for your flask app, such as `app.py`
 * touch `.flaskenv` and populate it with the needed environmental variables to config flask
+  * .flaskenv doesn't need to be in the .gitignore, it is for flask configuration only.
+But if you have any API keys or other secrets, you can touch a `.env` file and put them in there.
 ```sh
 # example .flaskenv
 # this will enable debug mode in flask